Van Cortlandt Park: Running

 The park is used for the Northeast regional championships of the Foot Locker Cross-Country Championships.
 The cross-country trail is used for the Manhattan College Invitational, one of the largest high school cross-country meets in the nation.
 In 2006, the USA Cross-Country Championships were held at Van Cortlandt and organized by USATF and New York Road Runners.
+The Manhattan College Invitational is held at the park annually.

 The tracks are used not only by local high schools, but also for many college races.
-It is the home course for Fordham University; Iona College; New York University; and Manhattan College, located across the street.
+It is the home course for Fordham University; Iona College; New York University; and Manhattan University, located across the street.
 The college course is 5 mi long, crossing the Henry Hudson Parkway at one point.
 This course was renovated in 1997 for almost $1 million.
-The 1968 and 1969 NCAA Men's Division I Cross Country Championship was hosted by Manhattan College at the park.
+The 1968 and 1969 NCAA Men's Division I Cross Country Championship was hosted by Manhattan University at the park.
 The events were attended by about 10,000 people, and the championship race was 6 mi long.
 In addition, Van Cortlandt is the venue for the annual IC4A or Intercollegiate Association of Amateur Athletes of America (ICAAAA) cross country championships.